rayeddev/swift-immutable/readme.md

 `swift-immutable` is a Swift macro package that extends pure structs with a `clone` method, inspired by Kotlin's data class `copy` function.
 This package aims to facilitate immutable programming in Swift, particularly beneficial when working with SwiftUI.

-## Benefits of Immutable Programming

-Immutable programming involves working with data that cannot be changed after it's created.
-This approach offers several advantages, especially in UI development with SwiftUI:

-- **Predictability**: Immutable data structures help ensure that your UI behaves as expected, as data cannot be altered unexpectedly.
-- **Thread-Safety**: Immutability naturally avoids issues related to concurrent data access, making your app safer and more reliable.
-- **Easier Debugging**: With immutable data, each state change is explicit, simplifying the debugging process.
-- **Optimized Performance with SwiftUI**: SwiftUI optimizes views that depend on immutable data, improving app performance.

 ## Features

 - Extend pure structs with a `clone` method, allowing for easy modification of immutable structures.